kyungjae-lee/website/notes/cpp-programming/inheritance.md

 * Inheritance allows for creating new classes that modify the behavior of their parent classes.

-* Provides a method for creating new classes from existing classes
+* Provides a method for creating new classes from existing classes.

-* The new class contains the data and behaviors of the existing class
+* The new class contains the data and behaviors of the existing class.

-* Allows for reuse of existing classes
+* Allows for reuse of existing classes.

-* Allows us to focus on the common attributes among a set of classes
+* Allows us to focus on the common attributes among a set of classes.

-* Allows new classes to modify behaviors or existing classes to make it unique without actually modifying the original class
+* Allows new classes to modify behaviors or existing classes to make it unique without actually modifying the original class.

-  * This is important since the existing class has already been tested and it's probably being reused by other applications.
+  This is important since the existing class has already been tested and it's probably being reused by other applications.
 So, we really don't want to modify it at all.

 ### Examples of Related Classes